rafibatam/rafibatam/README.md

 - 👋 Hi, I’m Muhammad Rafi Bahrur Rizki
-- 👀 I’m interested in Android Mobile Programming
+- 👀 I’m interested in Full Stack Programming
-- 🌱 I’m currently learning PostgreSQL and JavaScript
+- 🌱 I’m currently working with PostgreSQL, ReactJS, NextJS, NodeJS, Kotlin, Java
-- 📫 Contact me on Telegram @penerusbillgates
+- 📫 Contact me on Telegram @rafibahrur

 <!---
 rafibatam/rafibatam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.